 The term Bear Trap owes its name to the Bear Market, a market phase characterised by a generally negative trend.

-For example, if you have difficulty identifying a Bear Trap, you can take into account the trading volume.
-This figure is the sum of the quantities of an asset sold and bought over a certain period.
-When a market is entering a bearish phase, most institutional investors will try to exit the market by selling their securities.
+For example, to try and spot a Bear Trap, you can look at the trading volume of an asset, i.e. the sum of the quantities sold and bought in a certain period.
+When a market is clearly entering a bearish phase, most institutional investors will try to exit the market by selling their securities.
 As a result, an increase in trading volumes will be observed.
 If, on the other hand, the trading volumes of an asset remain unchanged, we are probably facing a Bear Trap.